Who Is Tom Robinson To Kill A Mockingbird

 Q: Is Tom Robinson guilty?

 A: Tom Robinson is innocent.
-The evidence presented at the trial clearly demonstrates that he could not have committed the crime he is accused of.
-His left arm is crippled, making it impossible for him to inflict the injuries that Mayella Ewell sustained.
-Furthermore, Tom's testimony is consistent and credible, while Mayella's testimony is contradictory and unreliable.
+Worth adding: the evidence presented at the trial clearly demonstrates that he could not have committed the crime he is accused of.
+But his left arm is crippled, making it impossible for him to inflict the injuries that Mayella Ewell sustained.
+What's more, Tom's testimony is consistent and credible, while Mayella's testimony is contradictory and unreliable.
 The jury's decision to convict Tom is based on racial prejudice rather than on facts.

 Q: What happens to Tom Robinson at the end of the novel?